Ryan De La Cruz: 2021–present: 23, Cameleon, Nasti, How You Getting On, and "Oyo Nini"

-In 2021, he dropped his second studio album, 23, a 23-track project heavily influenced by contemporary R&B and soul.
-The self-produced album delved into socially conscious topics such as abortion, discrimination, racism, and police brutality.
+In 2021, De La Cruz released his second studio album, 23, a self-produced project featuring 23 tracks.
+Inspired by contemporary R&B and soul, the album explored social issues such as abortion, discrimination, racism, and police brutality.
 It featured guest appearances from Luke Gomm, Ngozi Diamond, Gabi'el, JiBs, Apollo BlockBoy, Dennis Milliano, Krze, Jacksmunii, Smasher, BackRoad Gee, Clinton Elvis, Lavelle London, Richy Sparkz, Rolldens, FUNDR, Nxm Notes, Neezy N.E.B, ADP, and Tokyo James.

-Two years later, in 2023, he contributed to The BLCKOut (EP) Vol.1 by XVR BLCK, featuring on the track "Pembeni".
-In 2024, he released the four-track EP Cameleon on 23 February, Nasti on 16 August, and a joint EP with Sh Quille, How You Getting On, on 29 November.
-On 21 February 2025, he released "Oyo Nini", a Congolese rumba-inspired single that sampled Franco Luambo's 1984 hit "Makambo Ezali Bourreau".
-The song was issued under Raw-X Ent and Wèrè Wèrè Music and distributed by Def Jam Africa.
+In 2023, he appeared on XVR BLCK's EP The BLCKOut (EP) Vol. 1, featuring on the song "Pembeni".
+The next year, he released three EPs: Cameleon on 23 February, Nasti on 16 August, and How You Getting On, a collaborative project with Sh Quille, on 29 November.
+On 21 February 2025, De La Cruz released "Oyo Nini", a Congolese rumba-inspired single that sampled Franco Luambo's 1984 song "Makambo Ezali Bourreau".
+The track was released through Raw-X Ent and Wèrè Wèrè Music and distributed by Def Jam Africa.

 Acting

-Ryan De La Cruz in a scene from Meet the Adebanjos, Series 2, Episode 14.
+De La Cruz in a scene from Meet the Adebanjos, Series 2, Episode 14.

 After grabbing the attention of Plan B, De La Cruz was auditioned in school to play a lead role in a film that Plan B both wrote and self-directed Ill Manors.
 Charles Gant of Variety wrote, "young De La Cruz impresses when he switches from macho swagger to scared child in a heartbeat".
 This gave De La Cruz depth in terms of experience and allowed him to grow.
 After he received the role of Jake, De La Cruz went on and landed a role 'Shawn' in the British-African sitcom Meet the Adebanjos, appearing in Series 2, Episode 14 ("Rude Boy Friend") on Netflix alongside Wale Ojo, Daniel Davids, Yetunde Oduwole which he co-directed and it, later on, became an ultimate fan favorite.

-Furthering his career on TV, De La Cruz was featured in the MTV show Judge Geordie Season 1, expressing the problems and altercations he faced with his best mates.
-The episode featuring his friends Waffle King & Xvr Blck was initially a prank pulled by the bunch but Vicky Pattison was totally unaware.
+De La Cruz was featured in the MTV show Judge Geordie Season 1, in which he expressed the problems and altercations he faced with his best mates.
+The episode featuring his friends Waffle King & Xvr Blck was initially a prank pulled by the bunch, but Vicky Pattison was totally unaware.